monacca1/nuggit/README.md

     branch X, this is an inconsistency in the nuggit workflow.
 Consider a "nuggit_check.pl" that will check for this occurance and maybe a "nuggit_fix.pl" (???) that will repoint the submodule references to the latest commit in each of the submodules for that working branch.

+*** Add more logging.
+  * I've already added some logging by the nuggit_add.pl and nuggit_commit.pl which creates log entries into a file in the .nuggit/ directory called nuggit_log.txt
+  * So far the nuggit_log.txt includes all the "git add" and "git commit" activities
+  * consider adding logging to nuggit_push.pl, nuggit_pull.pl, nuggit_fetch.pl, nuggit_checkout.pl

 #########################################################################################################